Agent Skills: Rules Review

 - **Location**: <file:line>

-- **Description**: <what violates the rule and why>
+- **Description**: <what violates the rule and why; if quoting a bundled line, name the specific sub-rule here>

-If no violations are found, respond with exactly: "No violations found"
+If no violations are found, respond with exactly: "No rule violations found"

-Before launching Agents, prepare the data to embed in each prompt (do NOT rely on Agents running git commands themselves):
+Before launching reviewers, prepare the data to embed in each prompt (do NOT rely on reviewers running git commands themselves):

 • Embed the pre-captured diff output directly in the prompt text